ChrisF987/hello-world/README.md

 # hello-world
 Github Hello-world guide

 Hi World, I'm in London, from New Zealand!
-I've been here about three months now!
+I'm living in Barons Court.